 Eight Domains for Age-Friendly Living

-The WHO has identified eight individual domains of livability that influence the quality of life for older adults.
-The eight domains have been incorporated into the Age Friendly City designation as a framework to help guide cities and counties in deciding what community features have the biggest impact on the well-being of older adults.
+The WHO initially identified eight individual domains of livability that influence the quality of life for older adults, who have historically been neglected and discriminated against in youth-obsessed societies.
+The eight domains have been incorporated into the Age Friendly City designation as a framework to help guide cities and counties in deciding what community features have the biggest impact on the well-being of older adults and the overall community.
 The eight domains include: